 You must be certified as a PADI Advanced Open Water Diver or have a qualifying certification from another training organization.
-You will need to have attended a sanctioned CPR and First Aid program within the past 24 months (If you don't already have this we can arrange this for you).
+You will need to have attended a sanctioned CPR and First Aid program within the past 24 months.
 The Minimum age is 15 years old (12 for PADI Junior Rescue Diver).

 What will I do?

 Rescue Diver training will prepare you to prevent problems and, if necessary, manage dive emergencies.
 During the 10 pool exercises and two open water scenarios, you will cover:

 - AED and emergency oxygen delivery systems

 - Emergency management and equipment